carolineclary/Caroline_Clary_Python_Portfolio/README.md

-# Python_Portfolio
+# Caroline_Clary_Python_Portfolio
 This is the portfolio of python code that I learned during BISC 450C!
+Overall, I really enjoyed this course and am excited to take what I learned with me into other areas of my life and education.

 ## Analyzing Patient Data